top of page

 AI Governance: Business Needs and AI Risk Alignment

-This CMS page provides a structured, sponsor-grade framework for understanding how enterprise business needs intersect with AI risk, vendor messaging, and the governance discipline required to stay aligned with sponsor intent.
+Provides a structured, sponsor-grade framework for understanding how enterprise business needs intersect with AI risk, vendor messaging, and the governance discipline required to stay aligned with sponsor intent.
 It is designed as a reference page within the AI Governance section and supports leaders evaluating how governed meaning and the Authoring PIA address emerging AI risks.

 Go To Page